rust-gamedev/rust-gamedev.github.io/content/news/027/index.md

 - Refactored code to build on `hecs` ECS
 - ECS entities debug UI

-The developers have also written a blog post:
+The developer have also written a blog post:
 '_[Engine and scripting](https://abadcafe.wordpress.com/2021/11/01/engine-and-scripting/)_'

 [Soldank]: https://github.com/smokku/soldank